 World Health Organization (WHO) with its Head Quarter at Geneva is providing technical and logistic support to the National Programmes of different countries of the world.
 India being the major contributor of leprosy in the world, the Central Leprosy Unit of WHO has been shifted to New Delhi, India, to provide support to NLEP in close cooperation.
 WHO/Leprosy

-NLR Foundation has close collaboration with the Global, Regional and Country office of WHO, New Delhi.
+NLR India has close collaboration with the Global, Regional and Country office of WHO, New Delhi.
 NLR India is functioning in close cooperation with WHO State & Zonal Coordinators, positioned at New Delhi and different States.